SquarePenguin101/www.squarepenguin.co.uk/content/wiki/fileprefix.md

 	There is no difference since when get_iplayer can determine the series number but can't determine an episode number, there is no way to select an arbitrary value for the latter.
 It must be fixed manually.

 ### Dates in Episode Names

 Some programmes (EastEnders, for example) have episode names that contain only the date of broadcast in UK short format: dd/mm/yyyy.
-By default, the date will be interpolated into the name of the output file as dd_mm_yyyy.
-XBMC/Plex scrapers may only be able to recognise a date in ISO yyyy-mm-dd format.
-In order to convert dates to ISO format, use the `--isodate` option.
+By default, the date will be interpolated into the name of the output file as yyyy-mm-dd.
+XBMC/Plex scrapers may only be able to recognise a date in that format.
+If you do not wish to convert dates for some reason, use the `--no-isodate` option **[DEPRECATED]**.

 ### Zero-padding in `<episodenum>` and `<seriesnum>`